 - State and Local Government

 Bachelor of Political Science Degree

-The bachelor of political science is the standard introductory degree in the world of politics, public policy, and law related fields.
-As with an associate's degree, your bachelor's degree program will provide introductory-level education on policy development, government and the history of political systems.
-This traditional 120-credit course of study will also provide you with opportunities to explore advanced topics including Civil Rights movements, race relations, and the emergence of complex global political dynamics.
-These studies could provide an immediate point of access into careers in campaign management, public service, think tank research, political journalism, and a host of other related fields.
-If you do intend to work in public policy research, higher education or in the legal profession, you will need to continue into the appropriate advanced degree program from here.
+The bachelor of political science degree is the standard introductory degree in the world of politics, public policy, and the legal fields.
+As with an associate degree, your bachelor’s degree program will provide introductory–level education on policy development, government, and the history of political systems.
+This traditional 120–credit course of study will also provide you with opportunities to explore advanced topics including social justice movements, race relations, and the emergence of complex global political dynamics.
+These studies could provide an immediate point of access into careers in campaign management, public service, political journalism, and a host of related fields.
+If you do intend to work in public policy research, higher education, or the legal profession, you will need to continue to the appropriate advanced degree program from here.